williamrygao/williamrygao.github.io/truth.md

 But the greed of the (now-omnipotent) mathematician has caused a rift of comparable depth to the natural sciences tearing apart the Aristotlian worldview.
 Thus I can no longer say with confidence that proofs are metaphors for truth, or metaphors at all, for that matter.
-Proofs are now terribly real, so real that I'm not confident in anything I wrote above.
+Proofs now seem terribly real; so real that I hardly believe in anything I wrote above.
 I guess that's why I resorted to a subpar lecture on ZFC and LOST, why I have such difficulty answering this question, why no one really has an answer anymore.
 And that's why proofs are important to me.

 The fate of all humankind, I fear, is in the hands of fools.

+## A bigger asterisk
+There's nothing inherently wrong with that either.
+In some twisted way, the axiom of choice being the mathematical equivalent of modern physics showing us a reality that contradicts the way we exist could very well be just another metaphor.
+Maybe math has been *too* idyllic throughout most of history, and we're only starting to get it right.
+Maybe truth itself is jarring, the realest reality a dissonant mess.
+A little disheartening, I know, but Occam's razor has made its first incision.